 Election Services for Persons with Disabilities

 Every citizen has the right to vote regardless of whether he or she is affected by a disability.
-The Fairfax County Office of Elections is dedicated to providing accessible voting to all registered voters.For questions related to any of the information provided below, please contact:
+Fairfax County is dedicated to providing accessible voting to all registered voters.
+If you have a disability, please review the following information and resources: